Castelnuovo Berardenga

 Things to see near Castelnuovo Berardenga

-The Parish church of Saints Giusto e Clemente with a Madonna with Child and the Angels by Giovanni di Paolo (1426)
+The Parish church of Saints Giusto and Clemente with a Madonna with Child and the Angels by Giovanni di Paolo (1426)

 Abbadia d’Ombrone and Monastero d’Ombrone.